-BERN, Switzerland — Kofi Annan, a Nobel Peace Prize-winning diplomat and charismatic global statesman who rose to become the first black African secretary-general of the United Nations, embodying many of its biggest successes, failures and challenges, has died.
+BERN, Switzerland (Arête News) — Kofi Annan, a Nobel Peace Prize-winning diplomat and charismatic global statesman who rose to become the first Black African secretary-general of the United Nations, embodying many of its biggest successes, failures and challenges, has died.
 He was 80.

 Born in Ghana, Annan served as the U.N.’s seventh secretary-general from January 1997 to December 2006.
 Afterwards he made his home in Geneva, where he set up his eponymous foundation.

 He passed away peacefully in his sleep on August 18 in a hospital in the Swiss capital Bern from a short, undisclosed illness, according to Annan’s family and the Kofi Annan Foundation, which jointly announced his death.